|Get Trip Waypoints from GMap # 1152 Back to Directory Review Date:2018.09.23|

 Summary: GMap Draw and Save instructions that are specific to Trip Reports.

-Look up a nearby mountain.
+Look up a nearby mountain with the front page search.
 On the mountain page, click the GMap link.
 Now you are looking at a topo map of the area around that mountain.

-- Pan the map so it includes the area of your trip
+- Pan the map so it includes the start of your trip

-- Turn on "Draw and Save" in menu
+- Turn on "Draw and Save" in GMap menu

 Ideally you would also read the elevation where you started, and use the special syntax for heights as shown below: